Frequently Asked Questions and Guest Info

 Kids: Los Suenos is a family-friendly resort.
 There are children-only activities, and in-condo Nannies available to watch the kids while you play.
 Contact Carolina about these.

-TVs: There are cable TVS in the master bedroom and living room.
+TV/CD/DVD: There are cable TVs in the master bedroom and living room.

 Trash: The trash bins are located directly across from Building 12.
 Trash bags are in the laundry closet.

-Consumables: You’ll find laundry detergent, dishwasher soap, paper towels, toilet paper and other supplies in the laundry closet.
+Consumables: You'll find laundry detergent, dishwasher soap, paper towels, toilet paper and other supplies in the laundry closet.
 Use what you need, please leave the rest.
-Bring bar soap & shampoos or pick them up at the grocery store on your way in.
+Bring bar soap & shampoos, they are super expensive at the local grocery stores.

 Dec-May: Sunny (bring plenty of sun screen and long sleeve shirts).